Quick Scheduling with a Pediatric Orthopedic Specialist

 Expanding Your Treatment Options

-The Brachial Plexus Program at Arnold Palmer Hospital is able to provide you and your child with some of the most comprehensive care for brachial plexus injuries.
-A team of experts, including a pediatric neurosurgeon, physical therapist and orthopedic surgeon
+The Brachial Plexus Program at Orlando Health Arnold Palmer Hospital for Children is able to provide you and your child with some of the most comprehensive care for brachial plexus injuries.
+A team of experts, including a pediatric neurosurgeon, physical therapist and orthopedic surgeon, will partner with you and your child to determine the best course of action.

 In cases of minor injury, usually the best option is to give it time.
 Stretched nerves can heal and repair themselves.
 Your child’s team may recommend gentle massage and range-of-motion exercises to aid muscle and joint movement.